ModFest/blanketcon-22/README.md

 **BlanketCon '22** was an in-minecraft virtual event that ran from June 11th through June 15th, 2022.

-This modpack contains all mods from the event - and the showcase world, packed with community-made booths!
+This modpack contains all mods from the event - and the convention world, packed with community-made booths!

 **Key Features**:
 - Check out 92 convention "booths" built to show off mods, modpacks, and other modding projects!